In order to be considered for NEWGEN support applicants should meet the following criteria:

 - Applicants who showcase are required to show at London Fashion Week in order to receive the bursary, if applicable.

-- Applicants must have two collections which have been sold via wholesale (minimum of 2 stockists), and/or sell direct-to-consumer.
+- Applicants must have 2 collections which have been sold via wholesale (minimum of 2 stockists), and/or sell direct-to-consumer (with a minimum of 6 months trading history).

 Applications will be reviewed against the following areas: